 Benchmark recipe: Chicken Quesadillas, Ree Drummond

 Quesadillas are a staple of a typical tex-mex menu.
-Fajita chicken covered in melted shredded cheese in between two warm tortillas, the dish can be simple to make at its core.
+Fajita chicken covered in melted shredded cheese in between two warm tortillas, the dish can be simple to make.
 Typical flavor mix-in onions, bell peppers, and pico de gallo add some crunch to the otherwise chewy entree.

-This dish on the expensive side of the homemade meal list with a $15.04 price tag.
+This dish was on the expensive side of the homemade meal list with a $15.04 price tag.
 However, the individual quesadilla price of $2.51 is quite comparable to the rest of the list.
-A single quesadilla cost two cents less to make than a whole cheese pizza.
+A single quesadilla costs two cents less to make than a whole cheese pizza.

 Benchmark recipe: Spaghetti Sauce with Ground Beef

-Out of the six meals in this article, spaghetti brought the most restaurant price variety to the table.
+Out of the six meals in this article, spaghetti brought the most restaurant menu price variety to the table.
 No restaurant price bin counted for more than 16 percent of the total distribution.
-High dollar Italian restaurants and run of the mill chains alike serve the popular dish, which causes the wide range of prices.
+High dollar Italian restaurants and run of the mill chains alike serve the popular dish.
+This causes the wide range of prices.

-Spaghetti has the highest median menu price in the scope of this article ($10.95), but only the second highest all together at home price.
-The homemade recipe’s $16.08 price tag makes food for eight, though, bringing the cost per serving far below almost all restaurant dishes.
+Spaghetti has the highest median menu price in this article at $10.95, but only the second highest all together, at home price.
+The homemade recipe’s $16.08 price tag makes food for eight, though, bringing the cost per serving far below restaurant dishes.

 Benchmark recipe: Ground Beef Tacos, Pillsbury

-Tacos are a simple to make entree with countless adaptations, from standard ground beef tacos to Korean barbecue tacos to breakfast tacos.
+Tacos are a simple entree with countless adaptations, from standard ground beef tacos to Korean barbecue tacos to breakfast tacos.
 They have caused feuds between cities and become a well-known dish around the world.
-We decided to stick with the classic ground beef taco with lettuce, tomato, cheese, sour cream, and salsa for our calculations.
+We stuck with the classic ground beef taco with lettuce, tomato, cheese, sour cream, and salsa for our calculations.